Deploy a Matrix Server

 http://localhost:8008

-Replace USERNAME with their chosen username and TEMPORARY_PASSWORD with a temporary password.
+Replace USERNAME with their chosen username.
+The tool will prompt for a password.
+Enter a temporary password.
 When asked “Make admin?”, answer no.

 Then tell the member: